tmaybe/dev.socrata.com/publishers/direct-row-manipulation.md

 X-App-Token: [REDACTED]
 {% endhighlight %}

-The server will will respond with a single row:
+The server will respond with a single row:

 {% highlight http %}
 HTTP/1.1 200 OK